 The beauty of these Shortbread Valentine Cookies is not simply skin deep!
 They look really pretty AND are so sweet, buttery and melt-in-your-mouth delicious!
 Check out the easy tutorial below!

-- 8 ounces very soft salted butter
+- 8 ounces very soft salted butter (two sticks)

 - ½ cup powdered sugar